• Communications

 By simply asking questions in your presentation that steer you towards their biggest pain points, you can personalize your pitch to your prospect’s responses and hold their attention throughout the entire meeting.

-There’s a big problem with sending your slides after your presentation is over, or even before the meeting.
+There’s a big problem with sending your slides after your interactive sales presentation is over, or even before the meeting.
 They don’t include the most important part of the presentation — you.
 Without someone to present them, even the best slide decks are flat and listless, not to mention prone to misunderstandings and misinterpretations.

-Recording your live sales presentation as it happens and sharing that video with your prospect after the meeting ends gives her the ability to revisit everything you showed her and to even share the presentation with her colleagues.
+Recording your live sales presentation as it happens and sharing that video with your prospect after the meeting ends gives her the ability to revisit everything you showed her and even share the presentation with her colleagues.
 It’s also a smart strategy for getting your presentation in front of busy decision-makers who may not have been able to attend the live meeting because of a scheduling conflict or a higher priority project.

 Simply press record at the start of your presentation in your video conferencing software.
 You can share the large downloadable video file it produces with your prospect, or better yet, integrate your video conferencing software with a video platform like Panopto that makes sharing a private video as easy as sharing a link.
 With an integrated video platform, your video conference recordings can be automatically uploaded to your secure video library.
-Then, when you share the video with your prospect they can simply click the link and stream your video, from any device without having to download the entire file or special software to play it.
+Then, when you share the video with your prospect, they can simply click the link and stream your video from any device without having to download the entire file or special software to play it.

 There are a number of reasons you would want to send a prospect a follow-up video to keep them engaged in the sales process.
 Here are a few scenarios in which you would benefit from sending a short follow-up video presentation with new information: